aaccomando/adv_py_FinalProj/README.md

   - to see the project in browser go to:
     - localhost:8000
       - to change port-> in routes.py, go to main function at bottom
-      - make sure to let us know if its changed

 ####  Follow the instructions below to integrate the database.